 Small Space Tricks

-• Mount small shelves instead of bulky cabinets for open feel storage.
+- Mount small shelves instead of bulky cabinets for an open feel.

-Decluttering lets your camper breathe and creates instant tranquility while traveling.
+Decluttering lets your camper breathe, and it creates that instant sense of calm while you’re traveling.

 6. Embrace Streamlined Storage

 Good storage design keeps everything out of sight but close at hand.
-Hidden compartments and sleek drawers are essential in a minimalist camper.
+Hidden compartments and sleek drawers are essential in a minimalist camper, and they’re often the difference between a space that feels serene and one that feels stuffed.
+For more clever closet-style solutions, take a look at these camper closet storage ideas.

 Layout Suggestions